joansia9/startup/README.md

   - [x] **application logic** - The highlight and list users change based up the user's selections of favorite quotes.
 - [x] **Router** - Routing between login and quote components.
 - [x] **Hooks** - used onClick button for the quote but not fully functional yet

-## React Phase 2: Reactivity deliverable

-For this deliverable I used JavaScript and React so that the application completely works for a single user.
-I also added placeholders for future technology.

-- [x] **All functionality implemented or mocked out** - Everything is working!
-Quotes and log in are in local storage.
-- [x] **Hooks** - Used `useState` and `useEffect` on the quote generator